California Bail Bonds

 Navigating the bail system can be confusing, and most of the time, you are navigating it while stressed and worried about a loved one or family member.
 Once the bail amount is set for the defendant, you have the option of paying cash to the county court.
 This is also known as "cash bail."
 Once you have paid the bail amount to the court, the defendant will be released until the court appearance and not have to wait in jail for the court date.
 If the defendant fails to appear for the trial, you may forfeit the money that you paid for bail.
 However, if the defendant does make the court appearance, you will get the full bail amount refunded back to you at the conclusion of the trial.

 If you are unable to pay the bail amount in cash, you will need to engage a bail bond agent to post the bail money.
-Since a bail bond is a form of insurance, the insurance company charges a premium for performing this service.
-The premium (usually 10% of the bail amount) is collected by the bail bond agent, who pays the insurance company for guaranteeing the defendant’s appearance in court.
-The bail bond agent keeps part of the premium to compensate him for his services.
+Since a bail bond is a form of insurance, the bail agent charges a premium for performing this service.
+The premium (usually 10% of the bail amount) is collected by the bail bond agent for guaranteeing the defendant’s appearance in court.
+The bail bond agent keeps the premium to compensate him for his services.
 Most bail bondsmen accept credit cards for the amount of the premium.
 Additional collateral may be required, if the defendant is considered a flight risk.
 A cosigner is often required, if the defendant’s credit worthiness is questionable.
 The bail bond is a form of performance bond that acts as a guarantee that the defendant appears in court.
-If the defendant fails to appear, the collateral can be foreclosed on by the insurance company to pay the bail amount to the court.
+If the defendant fails to appear, the collateral can be foreclosed on by the bail agent to pay the bail amount to the court.
 The bail bondsman may also employ the services of a bounty hunter to bring the defendant to the county jail if he/she fails to appear.

 How are bail schedules (or bail amounts) set in the state of California?